Chemist05/EyeOfSentinel2/README.md

 I learned a lot about satellites.
 How they work and what NDVI, NDWI, etc. are.
 I also learned about the problems with our cities today.

 ## What's next for EyeOfSentinel2
+A similar programme will be install in a drone.
+It will monitor forest fires, soil dryness, destroyed infrastructure, etc.

 ## How it works
 First you need a satellite image.
 You can get this in Copernicus Browser from easa.
 After you have downloaded a satellite image, you will get different folders with different files.
 The files we need are in: